 Which credit card gives the most cash back?

-The credit card that gives you the most cash back will depend on where you do most of your spending.
-The highest cash-back rewards rates today can reach 5% or 6% cash back in specific categories.
-But if those categories don’t match your most frequent purchases, they won’t give you a very high cash-back return.
-You might, instead, get the most cash back from a flat cash-back card that earns a lower 1.5%-2% cash back on every purchase.
+The highest cash-back rates today can reach 5% or 6% cash back in specific categories.
+But if those categories don’t match your most frequent purchases, they won’t be the most rewarding cards for you.
+Instead, you might earn more from a flat cash-back card that nets a lower 1.5% or 2% cash back on every purchase.

-To find the most rewarding cash back option for you, always compare a card’s rewards categories and earning structure to your own spending.
+To find the card with the most potential cash back, always compare reward categories to your own spending.

 What is the best cash-back credit card for gas?

-There are some great cash-back credit cards today with high rewards rates at gas stations.
-With some of these cards, you can get upwards of 3% or potentially even more back when you fill up your gas tank, even from cards with no annual fee.
+With the top cash-back cards today, you can get upwards of 3% back when you fill up your gas tank, even from cards with no annual fee.

 These are a few credit cards we like with high cash-back rewards rates for gas stations:

-Read more about all of our top picks for earning credit card rewards at gas stations.
+See all our top picks for earning credit card rewards at gas stations.

 Which credit card has the best cash back on everything?

 If you’re looking for the credit card with the most cash back on everything, you’ll want to look for a flat-rate cash-back card.
-Today, these cards typically max out at 2% cash back on every purchase, and some offer 1.5% cash back on every purchase.
+Today, these cards typically max out at 1.5% or 2% back on every purchase.

-While you might earn a lower rate on some purchases than cards with up to 5% or 6% back in specific categories, you could ultimately come out ahead if your most frequent spending doesn’t fit into typical cash-back rewards categories.
+You might earn a lower rate on some purchases than cards with up to 6% back in specific categories, but you could ultimately come out ahead if your most frequent spending doesn’t fit into typical cash-back categories.

 Here are a few cards that earn flat cash back on every purchase: